This post was most recently updated on December 7th, 2021

 What is Gluten?

 Gluten is a protein found in wheat.
+It is the gel forming protein that binds the flour together.
+It retains moisture and creates structure in baked goods.
 There are similar proteins found in rye and barley that may also cause problems for people with gluten sensitivity.

 Oats have a slightly different protein that is sometimes tolerated by celiacs and often tolerated by people that have gluten intolerance or wheat sensitivity.

-I often use oats in my gluten free baking as we tolerate them well.
+I often use oats in my gluten free baking as we tolerate them well, but you may need to remove them from your diet for a while before cautiously reintroducing them.

 Technically oats have no gluten in them, but there is often some cross contamination if wheat and oats are grown next to each other.